josephg/egwalker-paper/reg-text.typ

   caption: [The event graph corresponding to @two-inserts.], ) <graph-example>

-For example, @graph-example shows the event graph resulting from the operations in @two-inserts.
+For example, @graph-example shows the event graph corresponding to @two-inserts.
 The events $e_5$ and $e_6$ are concurrent, and the frontier of this graph is the set of events ${e_5, e_6}$.

 The event graph for a substantial document, such as a research paper, may contain hundreds of thousands of events.
-It can nevertheless be stored in a very compact form by exploiting the typical editing patterns of humans writing text: characters tend to be inserted or deleted in consecutive runs, and many portions of a typical event graph are linear.
+It can nevertheless be stored in a very compact form by exploiting the typical editing patterns of humans writing text: characters tend to be inserted or deleted in consecutive runs, and many portions of a typical event graph are linear, with each event having one parent and one child.
-As event IDs we can use pairs of a replica ID and a per-replica sequence number, which also compress very well.
 We describe the storage format in more detail in Section TODO.

 == Document versions <versions>

+Let $G$ be an event graph, represented as a set of events.
+Due to convergence, any two replicas that have the same set of events must be in the same state.
+Therefore, the document state (sequence of characters) resulting from $G$ must be $italic("replay")(G)$, where $italic("replay")$ is some pure (deterministic and non-mutating) function.
+In principle, any pure function of the set of events results in convergence, although a $italic("replay")$ function that is useful for text editing must satisfy additional criteria (see @characteristics).

 In order to correctly interpret an operation such as $italic("Delete")(i)$, we need to determine which character was at index $i$ at the time when the operation was generated.
-Due to convergence, any two replicas that have the same set of events must be in the same state; hence, the state of the document must be a deterministic function of the set of events that have occurred.
-The set of events that were known to the generating replica at the time when a given event $e$ was generated is exactly the subset of events that happened before $e$, i.e., $e$'s parents and all of their ancestors.
+Let $e_i$ be an event; the document state when $e_i$ was generated must be $italic("replay")(G_i)$, where $G_i$ is the set of events that were known to the generating replica at the time when $e_i$ was generated (not including $e_i$ itself).
+By definition, the parents of $e_i$ are the frontier of $G_i$, and thus $G_i$ is the set of all events that happened before $e_i$, i.e., $e_i$'s parents and all of their ancestors.
-Therefore, the parents of $e$ unambiguously define the document state in which $e$ must be interpreted.
+Therefore, the parents of $e_i$ unambiguously define the document state in which $e_i$ must be interpreted.

-Given an event graph $G$ (represented as a set of events), we define the _version_ of $G$ to be its frontier set:
+To formalise this, given an event graph (set of events) $G$, we define the _version_ of $G$ to be its frontier set:

 $ sans("Version")(G) = {e_1 in G | exists.not e_2 in G: e_1 -> e_2} $